vinuvr/tivan/README.md

 =====

 A wrapper for mnesia to use maps and map functions for the CRUD database operations and complex queries in place of records and qlc.
-Also providing additional functionalty over ets and pagination options

 Some of the functionality of the wrapper are -
 - Table definitions using maps instead of records